October 26, 2016

 Thompson powerfully spoke to the challenge before the UMC when he said,

 The Church was not meant to be the handmaiden of the culture.
 The Church was rather called to be the ‘light of the world,’ the ‘city built on the hill,’ and the ‘lamp upon the lamp stand’ giving light to the darkness beyond.
-(Matthew 5:14-15) If your standard is the ‘spirit of the age,’ then considerations like the sovereignty of God, or the moral law of Christ, or the atoning sacrifice of the cross – these are just embarrassing relics best swept under the rug in the name of ‘progress.’
+(Matthew 5:14-15) If your standard is the ‘spirit of the age,’ then considerations like the sovereignty of God, or the moral law of Christ, or the atoning sacrifice of the cross – these are just embarrassing relics best swept under the rug in the name of ‘progress.

-For over 26 years, part of the work of Renew Network has been to shine light on the places where our church has been tempted to accommodate the prevailing culture rather than be the light of the world and agents of real transformation.
+For over 26 years, part of the work of Renew Network has been to shine light on the places where our church has been tempted to accommodate the prevailing culture rather than be the light of the world and agent of real transformation.

 In my last newsletter I wrote about one of these challenges, and what I subsequently learned is known by the term, “sex positivity.”
 As you may recall or can read about HERE, the United Methodist Women’s 2016 spiritual life study is a book by Helen Brubaker, The Bible and Human Sexuality: Claiming God’s Good Gift.
-This study asks the church to move away from The Discipline’s stated biblical understanding of human sexuality as fidelity in marriage and celibacy in singleness based on the moral teaching of Christ.
+This study asks the church to move away from The Book of Discipline’s stated biblical understanding of human sexuality as fidelity in marriage and celibacy in singleness based on the moral teaching of Christ.

 Instead, Brubaker calls for the church to embrace a sexual ethic built on consent and safety.
 The sexual ethic known as “sex positivity,” is also built on consent and safety.
 Sex positivity is the view that sexual activity in all its forms is positive and healthy if consensual and safe.
 This was clearly taught at the Mission U events of the UMW, which I attended this past summer.
 But the idea of “sex positivity” goes farther than legitimizing sexual behavior that has been seen in previous times as immoral; it claims that sex should be unrestricted on the basis that it is a human right.